How to Work with NEDCC to Obtain an Imaging Proposal

 And whether you bring items to NEDCC in person, ship them, or request a preliminary proposal, we will always discuss your project’s goals and requirements so that the proposal accurately reflects the deliverables you’ll receive once the project concludes.
 Once we have all the information we need, you’ll typically receive the proposal within two weeks.

 Hand-carrying your items to NEDCC is always preferable so that you have the opportunity to discuss your project and its requirements with someone from the Imaging Services department.
-If you elect to bring your items to NEDCC, we accept walk-ins, but it’s always helpful to notify us in advance, if possible.
+If you elect to bring your items to NEDCC, we recommend that you notify us in advance.

 Shipping is also an option, and NEDCC has extensive information and guidelines available to help you pack and ship your materials on our Packing and Shipping Paper Artifacts page.